mansoorali1/MintStreet_Agentic_RAG/README.md

 ## Evaluation

 The retrieval pipeline and graph execution were evaluated using **RAGAS** against a benchmark of hand-crafted QA pairs covering RAG, Text-to-SQL, hybrid synthesis, and multi-turn follow-up queries.
 Ablation studies were conducted across multiple architectural configurations to validate routing precision and contextual faithfulness.

+## Acknowledgements

+Built on RBI's publicly published Annual Reports.
+Not affiliated with or endorsed by the Reserve Bank of India.